depp/syncfiles/README.md

 - Only synchronizes files which match hard-coded patterns.

 - Converts text files to UTF-8 and LF line endings for Unix systems; converts to Mac OS Roman and CR line endings for Macintosh systems.
+XML files are not re-encoded.

 - For resource files, converts by copying the Macintosh resource fork to the data fork.